jneug/typst-finite/src/layout.typ

   /// Direction of the circle.
 Either #value(left) or #value(right).
   /// -> alignment
   dir: right,
-  /// Spacing between states on the line.
+  /// Spacing between states on the circle.
   /// -> float
   spacing: default-style.state.radius * 2,
   /// Either a fixed radius or #typ.v.auto to calculate a suitable radius.